fxdgear/es_docker/swarm/README.md

-# Elasticsearch 6 in Swarm Mode
+# Elasticsearch 6 in Swarm Mode with SSL/TLS

 Deploying Elasticsearch 6 in swarm mode is a fairly heafty task.
 My goal is to help understand the nessisary steps required to make this happen.